cybercongress/cybercongress/blog/2020-06-30-euler-foundation-1.md

 2. Participants of the test\~Auction acquired tokens in every (desired) round by making bids.
 As each round came to an end, the participants could claim the tokens they won (from that particular round) to their account or contract (on the Ethereum network)

-3. From day 0 (of the auction) untill the end of the vesting period, any holder could lock their tokens (GOL) for transfer and claim Cyber's testnet tokens, EULs
+3. From day 0 (of the auction) until the end of the vesting period, any holder could lock their tokens (GOL) for transfer and claim Cyber's testnet tokens, EULs

 4. After the vesting period was over, the possibility to claim EUL tokens (via vesting) ceased to exist.
 From this moment, all of the vested tokens became transferable

-5. Before the vesting period came to an end, the tokens of the Foundation had 2 values: governance of the DAO and claiming EULs (Cybers test network token).
+5. Before the vesting period came to an end, the tokens of the Foundation had 2 values: governance of the DAO and claiming EULs (Cyber's test network token).
 It is vital to remember that to gain access to the donated ETH one must be a GOL holder

 6. All the collected ETH during the test\~Auction could be transferred to the balance of the Foundation's agent, hence making the donated funds liquid from the beginning of the auction

-Please note that this flow applies to both, the test\~Auction that was held and the future [cyber\~Auction](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#cyberauction-or-auction) (which will attract ETH for cyber\~Foudnation).
+Please note that this flow applies to both the test\~Auction that was held and the future [cyber\~Auction](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#cyberauction-or-auction) (which will attract ETH for the cyber\~Foundation).

-For full information about the launch of euler~Foundation, we recommend to research this [repository](https://github.com/cybercongress/cyber-foundation/).
+For full information about the launch of the euler~Foundation, we recommend you research this [repository](https://github.com/cybercongress/cyber-foundation/).

 __The statistics__

-1.  euler\~Foundation was deployed on the 10th of April, and the test\~Auction started on the 14th of April.
+1. The euler\~Foundation was deployed on the 10th of April, and the test\~Auction started on the 14th of April.
 There were a total of 50 rounds

 2. The so-called `round-zero` lasted for 10 days and had 1 TGOL* allocated for distribution.
 Other rounds lasted for 23 hours each and had 122.4 GGOL* (0.1224 TGOL) for distribution